Frederick Gibberd

-Biography
+Career

 Gibberd was born in Coventry, the eldest of the five children of a local tailor, and was educated at the city's King Henry VIII School.
 In 1925 he was articled to a firm of architects in Birmingham and studied architecture under William Bidlake at the Birmingham School of Art, where his roommate was F. R. S. Yorke.

-A good friend of Sir Geoffrey Jellicoe, Gibberd's work was influenced by Le Corbusier, Mies van der Rohe, and F. R. S. Yorke.
+A good friend of Sir Geoffrey Jellicoe, Gibberd's work was also influenced by Le Corbusier, Mies van der Rohe, and F. R. S. Yorke.
 He set up in practice in 1930, designing Pullman Court, Streatham Hill, London (1934–36), a housing development which launched his career.
-With the success of this scheme, Gibberd became established as the 'flat' architect and went on to build several other schemes including Park Court, Sydenham, London (1936) and Ellington Court, Southgate, London (1936) continuing to practise until the outbreak of the Second World War.
+With the success of this scheme, Gibberd became established as the 'flat' architect (referring to blocks of flats) and went on to build several other schemes, including Park Court, Sydenham and Ellington Court, Southgate (both 1936), continuing to practise until the outbreak of the Second World War.

-Gibberd and Yorke collaborated on a number of publications including the influential book The Modern Flat, which was published in 1937 and featured the then newly completed Pullman Court and Park Court, as well as many other European examples.
-He also designed the BISF house, a prefabricated form of council housing sponsored by the British Iron and Steel Federation and widely adopted by local authorities in Britain in the post-war period.
+Gibberd and Yorke collaborated on a number of publications, including the influential book The Modern Flat, which was published in 1937 and featured the then newly completed Pullman Court and Park Court, as well as many other European examples.
+Gibberd also designed the BISF house, a prefabricated form of council housing sponsored by the British Iron and Steel Federation and widely adopted by local authorities in Britain in the postwar years.